 - 90.4% of millennials are active on social media.

 When marketing to millennials, your social media strategy can’t be just about sharing valuable content and promoting sales.
 You need to take an active role to engage your audience by keeping up with what matters most to them and then tailoring your brand messages around what they’re most interested in.

 An excellent way to do this is by asking your audience to get creative.
 User-generated content (UGC) is great marketing fodder to broaden your reach on social media and engage your millennial brand advocates.
 In fact, 84% of millennials state that UGC shared by brands has an influence on what they buy.

 That’s what the drink brand La Croix does on their Instagram account.
 They regularly encourage their customers to post creative photos with the hashtag #lacroix.
 They pick their favorites and fill their Instagram feed with UGC:

 Your native brand message can only get you so far with millennials.
 What sets this generation apart is the fact that they’re often adverse to advertising and instead rely on recommendations from friends to decide what to buy.

 Check out these stats:

-Work with influencers by offering special incentives or rewards to your current brand advocates.
-Or if you want to expand your reach even more, use influencer marketing platforms to hire social influencers to create content related to your brand.
+If you want to expand your reach even more, there are several influencer-marketing platforms where you can hire social influencers to create content related to your brand.

-If you’re planning to apply some of these tips to better market to millennials, then you’ve already got the right idea in mind.
+Marketing to millennials is no more difficult than marketing to any other generation.
 Use market insights and your knowledge of the generation to develop a more relevant message.
-Then just stick with marketing best practices: track, test, adjust, and repeat.
-Millennials have developed some distinct characteristics, but no generation is static.
-You’ll need to constantly test and improve your marketing message against the changing moods of your ultimate judges: millennials.
+Then, just stick with marketing best practices: track, test, adjust and repeat.
+Millennials have developed some distinct characteristics as they’ve aged, but no generation is static.
+You’ll need to constantly test and improve the ways to market to millennials against their changing needs and expectations.